 In my work as a Residence Hall Director, I’ve seen many different aspects of campus programming, financial literacy education, roommate agreements, and housing traditions.
 What I don’t see much of is intentional support for first-generation college students in residential housing.

 I was a first-generation college student, and I remember the lack of resources and the feeling of being an “outsider.”
 I remember navigating my way through a hectic Week of Welcome feeling lost.

-As time grew, I became more acclimated with residents on my floor, becoming more social.
+As time grew, I became more acclimated to residents on my floor, becoming more social.
 But I also withdrew from courses and changed my major.
-I didn’t quite understand the effect of dropping below “full-time” student status or ignoring basic courses my first fall semester.
+I didn’t quite understand the effect of dropping below “full-time” student status or ignoring basic courses during my first fall semester.

 Now that I work in housing, I consistently work to bring a greater focus toward supporting first-generation students in the residence halls.